Overview of the workflow

 - The other columns correspond to the several elements describing the summary of the parameters (as explained here).

 - caIndividualParameters.txt contains the CA parameters for each subject-occasion along with the covariates.

-The files caIndividualParametersSummary.txt and caIndividualParameters.txt can be exported in R for example using the following command
+You can export the files caIndividualParametersSummary.txt and caIndividualParameters.txt in R for example using the following command

 read.table("/path/to/file.txt", sep = ",", header = T)